HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-triu                                   Yes      Yes      No        No       No     torch trunc                                  Yes      Yes      No        No       No     torch unbind                                 Yes      Yes      Yes       No       No     torch unique                                 Yes      Yes      No        No       No     torch unsqueeze                              Yes      Yes      Yes       No       No     torch var                                    Yes      Yes      No        No       No     torch var_mean                               Yes      Yes      No        No       No     torch
+triu                                   Yes      Yes      No        No       No     torch trunc                                  Yes      Yes      No        No       No     torch unbind                                 Yes      Yes      Yes       No       No     torch unique                                 Yes      No       Yes       No       No     torch _unique                                Yes      No       Yes       No       No     torch _unique2                               Yes      No       Yes       No       No     torch unsqueeze                              Yes      Yes      Yes       No       No     torch var                                    Yes      Yes      No        No       No     torch var_mean                               Yes      Yes      No        No       No     torch